cloudevents/spec/cloudevents/extensions/verifiability.md

 The verification material is transported in an [Extension Context Attribute](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes) called `dssematerial` (see [Attributes](#attributes) section below).

-The verification material, once Base64 decoded, MUST be a proper DSSE envelope:
+The `dssematerial` binary value MUST be the UTF-8 encoding of a proper DSSE
+envelope:

 ```
 {